 The same premise applies to writing product descriptions: know who you’re targeting.
 “The best copywriters in the world are able to write product copy that converts because they understand their target audience,” according to Shopify Nation.
 “By doing so, their copy is able to empathize with the target prospects and address all the purchase objections.”

-Answer these questions to develop a profile of your buyer:
+Answer these questions to develop an accurate profile of your e-commerce buyer:

 Ideally, you’d love for Google to deliver your e-commerce site in search results whenever someone searches for a product you sell.
 Who doesn’t love free advertising?